RNLI: Saving Lives Through Project Prioritization

 The Results

-Clear criteria, broad engagement, and defensible decisions turned an overwhelming backlog into a balanced, achievable portfolio.
-Leaders could compare credible scenarios, and when priorities shifted, simple re-weighting quickly rebalanced the plan.
+Clear criteria and broad engagement turned an overwhelming backlog into a balanced, achievable portfolio.
+Leaders could now compare credible scenarios side-by-side, confident that projects were scored consistently and backed by expert input.

 - Clarity: Every project scored against consistent, transparent criteria.